10 Things You Should Know Before Making Homemade Dishwasher Detergent

 It’s almost 50% in some cases.
 Many detergents are just 50/50 washing soda and sodium silicate.
 Why?

-• It’s fantastic for rinsing away deposits
+- It’s fantastic for rinsing away deposits

-• It doesn’t fight your washing soda like acid
+- It doesn’t fight your washing soda like acid

-• It protects the metal in your washer from corrosion
+- It protects the metal in your washer from corrosion

-• It’s fairly hard to come by these days outside of commercial dish detergent.
+- It’s fairly hard to come by these days outside of commercial dish detergent.

 This is what I believe is the main difference between commercial and homemade dishwasher detergents.
-This is why some of us get sediments on the plastics, even if we use citric acid but get none with commercial detergents.
-This is why manufacturers want us to use commercial detergent to protect our machine parts.
-You *can* make it from potash and sand or silicon packing beads and sodium hydroxide, but it’s akin to trying to make your own lye from ashes.
+Sodium silicate is the reason some get sediments, even with a citric acid rinse, but get none with commercial detergents.
+I also believe that sodium silicate is the main reason manufacturers want us to use commercial detergent; it protects our machine parts.

-Conclusion: Bummer.
+Conclusion: BUMMER.

-• I would say, first try a spoonful of plain old washing soda.
+- I would say, first try a spoonful of plain old washing soda.
 Maybe add a little soap, if you like.
 This is 100% cleaning power, no sediment protection.

-• Use vinegar in the rinse compartment.
+- Use vinegar in the rinse compartment.

-• If you get sediment, see if it’s a matter of a quick spritz with vinegar just after the dishes finish.
+- If you get sediment, see if it’s a matter of a quick spritz with vinegar just after the dishes finish.

-• If not, start fooling around with citric acid in the detergent, maybe the rinse compartment too.
+- If not, start fooling around with citric acid in the detergent, maybe the rinse compartment too.

-have to use citric acid in the detergent, vinegar in the rinse, AND spritz with vinegar at the end.
+I have to use citric acid in the detergent, vinegar in the rinse, AND spritz with vinegar at the end.
 Here’s my recipe:

-• 1 cup washing soda
+- 1 cup washing soda

-• 1/4 cup citric acid (Lemi-Shine original)
+- 1/4 cup citric acid (Lemi-Shine original)

-• optional 1/2 cup grated soap
+- optional 1/2 cup grated soap

 Good luck!